PsyTeachR/msc-data-skills/inst/book/10-repro.md

 ## R Markdown

 By now you should be pretty comfortable working with R Markdown files from the weekly formative exercises and set exercises.
-Here, we'll explore some of the more advanced options and create an R Markdown document that produces a <a class='glossary' target='_blank' title='NA' href='https://psyteachr.github.io/glossary/r#reproducible'>reproducible</a> manuscript.
+Here, we'll explore some of the more advanced options and create an R Markdown document that produces a <a class='glossary' target='_blank' title='The extent to which the findings of a study can be repeated in some other context' href='https://psyteachr.github.io/glossary/r#reproducibility'>reproducible</a> manuscript.

 First, make a new R Markdown document.